 “Cruise time” is a little different from regular time.
 So if you’re wanting a drink in the morning, that’s no issue.
 Individual bar schedules will vary, but apart from very late night/early morning (e.g. 3-8 a.m.) you should be able to find somewhere serving, though it may only be one or two spots.

-For instance, below is the schedule for a Royal Caribbean’s bars during a recent cruise:
+For instance, below is the bar schedule for MSC during a recent cruise:

 Can I take my drink anywhere around the ship?